 “I like to picture a decadent wagon wheel with a scrumptious South American twist!
 You won’t be able to resist” Abigail St Quinton, Marketing and Press Executive.

 Hot chocolate, although not an obvious Latin American drink, is a staple during the winter in Mexico.
 It is a worldwide favourite loved by all ages across the globe but, in true Mexican style, the Mexicans like to add some flavours.
 They spice it up with vanilla extract, nutmeg, cinnamon and sometimes even chilli powder.
 A festive season delight!

-“The different spices make it a perfect, warming, winter treat even for adults” Alexandra Walker, Travel Consultant, Group Tours
+“The different spices make it a perfect, warming, winter treat even for adults” Hannah Waterhouse, Travel Expert

 5. Crema Chocolate - Ecuador